credentials/irma_api_server/README.md

 rm sk.pem
 ```

 You can use the public key `pk.pem` or `pk.der` to check the validity of the JSON web tokens.
-(The `irma_verification_server` has no need of these two keys so they can safely be deleted from this directory.)
+(The `irma_verification_server` has no need of these two keys so they can safely be deleted from this directory - except when running the unit tests; then `pk.der` is needed to check the validity of the JSON web tokens.)

 # Testing